The complete guide to studying User Experience (UX)

-Which UX courses are available at Media Design School?
+Which User Experience (UX) courses are available at Media Design School?

 Keen on upskilling in UX in 2023?
 We’ve got you covered.
 Media Design School has industry-endorsed programmes in UX, from micro-credential to full degree.

-- NEW – Micro-credential in User Experience (intakes in March, July & October 2023)
+- New course – Micro-credential in User Experience (intakes in July & October 2023)